gtatters/Thermimage/README.md

 OS Requirements
 ---------------

+-   Thermimage was developed on OSX, and works well on Linux.
+Many features in Windows will require installation of command line tools that may or may not work as effectively.
+The internal R functions should operate fine in Windows.
 -   Exiftool is required for certain functions.
 Installation instructions can be found here: <http://www.sno.phy.queensu.ca/~phil/exiftool/install.html>
 -   Imagemagick is required for certain functions.
 Installation instructions can be found here: <https://www.imagemagick.org/script/download.php>
 -   Perl is required for certain functions.
 Installation instructions can be found here: <https://www.perl.org/get.html>